Sickle Cell Anemia

 Who is most at risk for sickle cell anemia?

-• Genetic Inheritance: Sickle cell anemia is an autosomal recessive genetic disorder.
+• Genetic Inheritance:ย Sickle cell anemia is an autosomal recessive genetic disorder.
 This means a person needs to inherit two copies of the abnormal sickle cell gene, one from each parent.
+Inheriting only a single copy of the mutation leads to sickle cell trait.

 • Sub-Saharan Africa